This page is about pensions for people affected by cancer. There is information about

 Occupational pension schemes are also called employers pension schemes, company pension schemes or superannuation schemes.

 The employer makes all or most of the contributions to this scheme.
 The maximum an individual employee may put into an Occupational Pension Scheme is 15% of their salary.
-If the employee's current contribution is below this, then it may be increased by additional voluntary contributions (AVCs) which will then lead to increased benefits.
+If the employee's current contribution is below this, then it may be increased by additional voluntary contributions (AVCs) to a private pension plan, which will then lead to increased benefits.

 If you want to join an occupational pension scheme